jundalisay/superb/content/en/research/bacon/nova/book-2/chapter-05.md

 icon: /icons/bacon.png
 ---

+## 3.

-{{< s v="13" >}} In the third place we must exhibit to the understanding the instances in which that nature, which is the object of our inquiries, is present in a greater or less degree, either by comparing its increase and decrease in the same object, or its degree in different objects; for since the form of a thing is its very essence, and the thing only differs from its form as the apparent from the actual object, or the exterior from the interior, or that which is considered with relation to man from that which is considered with relation to the universe; it necessarily follows that no nature can be considered a real form which does not uniformly diminish and increase with the given nature.
-We are wont to call this our Table of Degrees, or Comparative Instances.
+{{< s v="13" >}} <!-- In the third place we must exhibit to the understanding  -->

+the instances in which that nature, which is the object of our inquiries, is present in a greater or less degree, either by comparing its increase and decrease in the same object, or its degree in different objects;

+The form of a thing is its very essence.

+The thing only differs from its form as the apparent from the actual object, or the exterior from the interior, or that which is considered with relation to man from that which is considered with relation to the universe;

+It follows that no nature can be considered a real form which does not uniformly diminish and increase with the given nature.

+This is our "Table of Degrees" or Comparative Instances.

-Table of the Degrees or Comparative Instances of Heat
+### Table of the Degrees or Comparative Instances of Heat

 We will first speak of those bodies which exhibit no degree of heat sensible to the touch, but appear rather to possess a potential heat, or disposition and preparation for it.
 We will then go on to others, which are actually warm to the touch, and observe the strength and degree of it.